**Alt text:** A modern camera with an adjustable lens and a strap mounted on a tripod, set against a blurred background.

 Infographics have always been an excellent way to present complex ideas in a visual, digestible format.
 That’s why they’re often used as teaching resources.
 Most people also enjoy visual content.
-They’re faster to process than blocks of text and smoother to remember.
+They’re faster to process than blocks of text and easier to remember.

 1. Define Your Brand Personality

 Your brand likely has specific color schemes, fonts, icons, and tone of voice to match its identity.
 Some businesses don’t even know that brands also have a way of ‘moving.’
-For category-defining resource, is your brand fluid and calm or bold and snappy?
+For example, is your brand fluid and calm or bold and snappy?
 These details should influence the way your infographic looks and moves.

 If you’re unsure of your brand’s personality, the professionals could lend a hand.
 The infographic design experts New Zealand or your country provides can help you identify ‘who’ your brand is.
 Then, they can pair that with appropriate, well-made designs and motion graphics that match seamlessly.
 They may also offer custom infographic templates available that fit your brand.